Xemuth/UltimateOpenGL/README.md

 ## Getting Started and Showing a 3D model

  :warning: **Since 20/01/2020**: Ultimate OpenGL is on complete rewriting to Allow High performance and Smart gestion of High number of Mesh for a single shape !
+Getting started tutorial as well will be rewritten soon !

 ![Ex1](https://i.imgur.com/bI2kepS.png)
 ![Ex2](https://i.imgur.com/KL2ixM6.png)